On this page

 6401 DA Heerlen

-As an entrepreneur, you will have to pay withholding tax on outgoing flows of interest and royalties.
-This will apply to companies which pay interest or royalties to companies within the same concern which are established in countries with low tax tariffs.
+As an entrepreneur, you have to pay withholding tax on outgoing flows of interest and royalties if you pay these to companies within the same corporation that are established in countries with low tax rates.
 A list of countries with low tariffs will be compiled every year.
 At present there are 21 countries on the list.